 Get FREE Estimates

-Worn finishes, surface scratches, and uneven color are corrected through dust-controlled sanding paired with a finish chosen for the traffic and conditions your floor handles daily.
-Glendale Elite Hardwood Flooring offers water-based, oil-modified, and hardwax oil finishes, and the right option depends on the room, the wood species, and how much wear the surface sees.
-Each finish is applied in thin coats with light buffing between layers so the cured surface holds up over time rather than wearing through in high-traffic areas.
-Stair nosing, transitions, and any repaired sections are blended into the surrounding floor throughout this process so the finished result reads as one continuous surface.
+Glendale Elite Hardwood Flooring corrects worn finishes, surface scratches, and uneven color through dust-controlled sanding paired with a finish chosen for the daily traffic and conditions your floor handles.
+Our finish options include water-based, oil-modified, and hardwax oil, and the right choice depends on the room, the wood species, and how much wear the surface sees.
+Each finish goes down in thin coats with light buffing between layers, so the cured surface holds up over time instead of wearing through in high-traffic areas.
+Stair nosing, transitions, and repaired sections blend into the surrounding floor throughout this process, leaving a finished result that reads as one continuous surface.

 Sun-faded finishes, humidity-related gaps, and HOA finish requirements are everyday realities in Glendale, and they affect which products actually perform once the job is done.
 Glendale Elite Hardwood Flooring selects stains, adhesives, and coatings based on those local conditions rather than defaults that work on paper but may not hold up in practice.

-Two decades of hardwood floor restoration across Glendale means Glendale Elite Hardwood Flooring has handled most of what floors in this area can present, from dustless sanding and moisture testing to custom stain matching, board-level repairs, and leveling work across solid hardwood, engineered floors, antique planks, and exotic species.
+Two decades of hardwood floor restoration across Glendale means Glendale Elite Hardwood Flooring has handled most of what floors in this area present, from dustless sanding and moisture testing to custom stain matching, board-level repairs, and leveling work across solid hardwood, engineered floors, antique planks, and exotic species.

 The decision comes down to board depth, structural soundness, and the type of damage present.
 Surface-level wear like scratches, dull finish, and minor gouges almost always respond well to restoration.
 Cupped, warped, or rotten boards, and floors that have lost large sections to water or termite damage, are better candidates for replacement.
 Glendale Elite Hardwood Flooring also checks how many times the floor has been sanded, since solid hardwood has a finite number of sandings before the tongue or groove is compromised, and engineered planks with a thin veneer often need replacement rather than another pass.